-Factor V Leiden and prothrombin 20210 tests are ordered, along with other tests related to , in some circumstances following the diagnosis of venous thromboembolism.
+Factor V mutation (Leiden) and prothrombin 20210 tests are ordered, together along with other tests related to , to help screen for the underlying causes of venous thromboembolism.
 The most common reason is to investigate someone who has had a venous thromobosis and is both less than 50 years of age and comes from a family where two or more other family members have been affected.
 In this situation testing helps in decisions about whether to start anticoagulation therapy and how long it should continue.

-Activated protein C (APC) resistance testing is done to screen for Factor V Leiden.
-About 95% of the time, those who have APC resistance will have a Factor V Leiden .
-If resistance is present, then a test for the Factor V Leiden gene mutation is done, both to confirm the diagnosis and to determine whether the patient is or for the mutation.
+Activated protein C (APC) resistance testing is done to screen for Factor V mutation (Leiden).
+About 95% of the time, those who have APC resistance will have a Factor V (Leiden) .
+If resistance is present, then a test for the Factor V (Leiden) gene mutation is done, both to confirm the diagnosis and to determine whether the patient is or for the mutation.